Often times, when you try to broach the subject of hearing loss with a loved one for the first time, they’ll tell you that their hearing is fine!

 - Or, go to your GP who can rule out earwax blockage or any health conditions that can cause hearing loss.

-But be aware that some doctors think hearing loss is just a normal part of ageing, which it is to a degree, and might incorrectly tell you to wait until things get worse before you get treatment.
+But be aware that some doctors think hearing loss is just a normal part of ageing, which it is to a degree, and might mistakenly tell you to wait until things get worse before you get treatment.

 Lots of people put them off – usually because of perceived stigma, costs and difficulty accessing services.
 But untreated hearing loss impacts every aspect of your life – your relationships, your employment, your physical and mental health.